-Take 4 sterile Eppendorf tubes, mark them with R (for recipient), 3 sterile tubes for H (helper), and 3 sterile tubes for D (donor).
-Fill them with 1.0 ml of the appropriate overnight cultures.
+Take 4 sterile-Eppendorf tubes, mark them with R (for recipient), 3 sterile tubes for H (helper), and 3 sterile tubes for D (donor).
+Fill into each of them 1.0 ml of the appropriate over night cultures.
 Centrifuge at 7000 rpm for 3 minutes to collect the cells, then pour off the supernatant.

-Take 5 Eppendorf tubes each containing 1 ml LB medium, mark them as R, R+D, R+H, D+H (as controls) and R+D+H, respectively.
-Divide all of the pellet-containing tubes into 5 groups referring to those labels.
-Resuspend the pelleted cells with 100 μl sterile LB medium (Remember: fill only one tube for each group; do not fill every tube with liquid medium), resuspend all of the pelleted cells well.
+Take 5 Eppendorf tubes containing 1 ml LB Agar medium, mark them as: R, R+D, R+H, D+H (as controls) and R+D+H, respectively.
+Divide all the pellet- containing tubes into 5 groups refering to those labels.
+Resuspend the pelleted cells with 100 ul sterilized LB Broth (Remember: fill only one tube for each group , do not fill every tube with liquid medium), resuspend all of the pelleted cells well.
 Transfer suspension into tube 2, mix well, and transfer entire suspension into tube 3, mix well.
-Transfer entire suspension into an Eppendorf tube containing 1 ml LB medium, where conjugation will now take place.
+Transfer entire suspension into Eppendorf tubes containing 1ml LB agar, where conjugation will now take place.
 Proceed accordingly with control samples.
-Incubate them overnight at 30°C.

-Period 2 (selection of the transconjugants): Take the tubes from the incubator.
-Aseptically dilute the cells of the R+D+H treatment with 0.9 ml LB medium containing Kan+Amp.
-With a 100μl pipette, transfer 25 μl, 50 μl, and 100 μl respectively, onto a new agar plates containing LB+Kan+Amp.
+Incubate them over night at 30° C. Period 2 (selection of the transconjugant): Take the tubes from the incubator.
+Aseptically, dilute the cells of the R+D+H treatment with 0.9 ml LB containing Kan+Amp.
+With 100 ul micro pipette, transfer 25 ul, 50 ul, and 100 ul respectively, onto a new petri dishes containing LB+Kan+Amp.
 Use a new sterile loop for each plate.
 Spread the suspensions on the surface of the agar by skating the flat surface of the loop back and forth across the plate surface.
-Controls are plated undiluted onto LB +Kan+Amp agar plates as well.
+Controls are plated undiluted onto LB +Kan+Amp plates, as well.
 Incubate the plates for 48 hours at 30° C. Period 3 (enrichment of the culture).
-Look for growth of luminescent bacteria on LB+Kan+Amp agar plates and record your results.
-Choose 10 single colonies, aseptically pick and streak them individually onto a quadrant of a new petri dish containing LB+Kan+Amp agar.
-Incubate plates overnight at 30° C. Period 4 (ice nucleation assay): Before assaying for ice nucleation, put the incubated plates into the refrigerator (adaptation to 4° C).
+Examine for growth of luminescent bacteria on LB+Kan+Amp and record your results.
+Choose 10 single colonies, aseptically pick and streak them individually onto a quadrant of a new petri dish containing LB+Kan+Amp.
+Incubate plates over night 30° C. Period 4 (ice nucleation assay): Before assaying for ice nucleation, put the incubated plates into the refrigerator (adaptation at 4° C).
 Scrape 2 loops full from the plate, resuspend the cells into a test tube containing 10 ml of sterile PBS.
-Do the same with the controls (donor E. coli pJL1703, recipient V. harveyi cells and sterile PBS).
+Do the same with the controls (donor E. coli (pJL1703) and recipient V. harveyi cells and sterile PBS).
 Put the test tubes into the circulating cooling bath (at -5° C) for about 3 to 5 minutes.
 Record your results.
-All of the strains have antibiotic resistance genes that could be transferred unintentionally to other bacteria.
+Laboratory Rules & Precautions All of the strains have antibiotic resistance genes that could be transferred unintentionally to other bacteria.
 Do not release your assays and cultures to the environment without sterilizing them first.
-Familiarity with a genetic transfer system employing cell-cell contact Understand ina (or ice) gene expression in luminous V. harveyi .
-90 minutes.
-Keep good notes on experimental steps and special observations in your lab book What are the phenotyphic characteristics of the transconjugant cells?
-What are your own questions?
+Goals & Familiarity with a genetic transfer system employing cell-cell contact Experiences gained Understand the ina (or ice) gene expression in luminous V. harveyi.
+Timing 90 minutes.
+Reporting keep proper notes on experimental steps and special observations in your lab book and use them for your report.